 PANAAWTM consists of board of advisors, who are religion scholars, faculty members, and administrators in churches, universities and divinity schools and who represent a broad range of denominations and backgrounds.
 The steering committee provides leadership for the organization.
 Each year they work with a group of volunteers who are students and women in various ministries in schools, hospitals, and social agencies to create and hold the annual PANAAWTM conference.
 The conference provides a way for changing issues and important questions of justice and theology to be part of the on-going conversations that the conference generates, both locally and internationally.

-- Dr. Anne Joh (Garrett-Evangelical Theological Seminary, Methodist)
+- Dr. Wonhee Anne Joh (Garrett Evangelical Theological Seminary, Presbyterian)

 - Dr. Lai Ling Elizabeth Ngan (Truett Theological Seminary, Baylor University, Baptist)